ukgovdatascience/rap_companion/docs/07-package.md

 ```

 Linking the documentation to the code makes everything much easier to understand, and can help to minimising the time taken to bring new team members up to speed.
 This all meets the requirements of the [AQUA](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) book in that all assumptions and constraints can be described in the package documentation asssociated tied to the relevant code.

+## Essential reading

+Hadley Wickham's [R Packages](http://r-pkgs.had.co.nz/) book is an excellent and comprehensive introduction to developing your own package in R. It encourages you to start with the basics and improve over time; good advice.